karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

 - Docs pass: update README guide index to replace “config‑literal cf” with “values‑first config (automatic index inference)” to match the new API and updated guides.

+- Requirements synthesis (by-token + plugin)
+  - Merged Entity Manager requirements and DynamoDB plugin requirements into a single authoritative document.
+  - Updated terminology and type references to the by-token model (EntityItem*, EntityRecord*).